 They also have under their wing the EAMA (England Athletics Masters Association) who organise various inter-area events and you can compete for your area club in these matches.
 Details of the selection process are also given on the Fixtures page.

-For more details of the BMAF, EAMA and the events they organise, go to this link: Know BMAF
+For more details of the BMAF, EAMA and the events they organise, go to this link: About BMAF

 The various Clubs, all run their own championships in all the disciplines, and in some cases a Track & Field League in the summer.